Import tab

 Mirror

-You can select a visible reference drawing and click Mirror to mirror the reference drawing across a mirror line that you define by picking two points from the drawing.
+You are prompted to define the mirror line by picking two points from the drawing.

 Properties